The anomaly of the CMB power with the latest Planck data: Introduction

-This effect has been studied with the variance estimator in WMAP data \cite{Monteserin:2007fv,Cruz:2010ud,Gruppuso:2013xba} and in Planck 2013 \cite{Planck:2013lks}, Planck 2015 \cite{Planck:2015igc} and Planck 2018 \cite{Planck:2019evm} data, measuring a lower-tail-probability (LTP) of the order of few per cent.
-Such a percentage can become even smaller, below $1 \%$, once only regions at high Galactic latitude are taken into account \cite{Gruppuso:2013xba}.
-However, with only the observations based on the temperature map, this anomaly is not statistically significant enough to be used to claim new physics beyond the standard cosmological model.
-In the previous work \cite{Billi:2019vvg} the former statement was revisited by also considering polarisation data.
-The authors proposed a new one-dimensional estimator for the lack of power anomaly capable of taking both temperature and polarisation into account jointly.
-By applying this estimator on Planck 2015 data (PR2), they found the probability that a random realisation is statistically accepted decreases by a factor two when the polarisation is taken into account.
-Moreover, they have forecasted that future CMB polarisation data at low-$\ell$ might increase the significance of this anomaly.
+This effect has been studied with the variance estimator in WMAP \cite{Monteserin:2007fv,Cruz:2010ud,Gruppuso:2013xba} and in \textit{Planck} 2013 \cite{Planck:2013lks}, \textit{Planck} 2015 \cite{Planck:2015igc} and \textit{Planck} 2018 \cite{Planck:2019evm} data, measuring a lower-tail-probability (LTP) of the order of a few per cent.
+Such a percentage can be even smaller, below $1 \%$, if only regions at high Galactic latitude are considered \cite{Gruppuso:2013xba}.
+However, when using only temperature data, this anomaly is not sufficiently significant to claim new physics beyond the standard cosmological model.
+In a previous work \cite{Billi:2019vvg}, the former statement was revisited by also considering polarisation data.
+The authors proposed a new one-dimensional estimator for the lack of power anomaly capable of taking both temperature and polarisation into account.
+By applying this estimator to \textit{Planck} 2015 data (PR2), they found the probability that a random realisation is statistically accepted decreases by a factor of two when polarisation is taken into account.
+Moreover, they forecasted that future CMB polarisation data at low-$\ell$ might increase the significance of this anomaly.